dankuck/dankuck.github.io/_posts/2017-03-10-twitter-opinions.md

 The more opinions you have to choose from, the easier it is to tell whatever you already believe about a story.
 But if you looked at all the responses on Twitter, you'd get a different story.

-I'm call it Tweet Mining.
+I call it Tweet Mining.

 When Barack Obama famously said "<a href="https://en.wikipedia.org/wiki/You_didn't_build_that">You didn't build that</a>", he wanted to point out that entrepreneurs depend on infrastructure provided by government.
 Some journalists quote mined this statement to give a very different message.
 His full words showed his real meaning.